-Summer 2019 Dates will be posted once the new term is finalized
+For Online Withdrawals Only.
+Summer 2020 Dates will be posted once the new term is finalized.

+To receive a 100% refund, classes must be dropped before classes begin as indicated in the above chart.
 A class must be dropped by the last day of the period indicated in order to receive the refund indicated for that period.
-For example, if a class is dropped on day 3 from the start of class, there will be a 100% refund.
-However, if the class is dropped on day 4, the refund will only be 75%.
+For example, if a class is withdrawn on day 3 from the start of class, there will be a 75% refund.
+However, if the class is dropped on day 5, the refund will only be 50%.
 (Requests for withdrawal will be recorded on the next business day if received after 5:00 PM Eastern Standard Time.)